PitPik/circularjs/DESCRIPTION.md

 With **circularJS** you basically develop **components**, **modules** and **services**.
 A **component** controls a patch of screen called a view, also used for **state management**, where as **modules** are a compositions of several components in a widget like HTML document that can be rendered inside an existing app or even component.

+**ATTENTION** the new version 1.0.0 has totally changed and includes a new architecture.
+Components are composed totally different as described below.
+Updates will follow soon.
+(See minesweeper, todo or performance for now.
+Those apps are updated).

 ### component

 ```component()``` takes a part of the DOM (defined by ```cr-component="component-name"``` or by passing the DOM-Element to ```element```) and converts it to a view manageable component.